What Are Hreflang Tags and Why Do They Matter for SEO?

 Hreflang tags tell search engines which language or regional version of a webpage to show to users based on their language or location.
+In simple terms, hreflang is an HTML attribute used in international SEO to help Google understand language targeting.
+Google uses hreflang to understand international intent, similar to how broader international SEO guide strategies help target users across regions.

 For example, if your website has both English and Spanish versions, hreflang tags help Google display the right one to the right audience.